-T he promotion of democracy is enjoying something of a boom.
-Since the collapse of communism above all the US government's reaction to the attacks of II September 2001 has given new impetus to this strategy.
-Yet, promotion of democracy or democratization is difficult.
+Promotion of democracy or democratisation is difficult.
 External actors' possibilities as regards exerting an influence on political transition processes are limited, and there is no simple model of recipes, aims and instruments to follow.
-The democratization of previously authoritarian or even totalitarian regimes requires a redistribution and limitation of power, while the social, political and economic power structures in each country are different.
-At the same time, democratization describes a process in which starting points and strategies must be constantly redefined and adapted, and tested for counterproductive effects.
+The democratisation of previously authoritarian or even totalitarian regimes requires - to a very much greater extent than the implementation of human rights, which are frequently mentioned in the same breath as democracy promotion - a redistribution and limitation of power, while the social, political and economic power structures in each country are different.
+At the same time, democratisation describes a process in which starting points and strategies must be constantly redefined and adapted, and tested for counterproductive effects.

-A systematic reappraisal of the instruments and possibilities of democracy promotion should therefore be carried out not "top-down" - that is, from the standpoint of the foreign-policy structures, instruments and aims of donor countries, which often have a tense relationship with the power-political implications and the necessary costs of effective democracy promotion - but rather in terms of the experiences and knowledge of the democratization process of the countries and regions concerned.
-From that no model of democracy promotion arises but rather a >modular system< whose elements must be chosen and combined always in accordance with the individual case and in dialogue with the actors on the ground.
-The question of power distribution, and not only its institutional and ideological but also its socio-economic foundations, is a decisive and yet frequently neglected factor in this, which at the same time defines the starting points and the boundaries of external influence on democratization processes.
+A systematic reappraisal of the instruments and possibilities of democracy promotion should therefore be carried out not top-down - that is, from the standpoint of the foreign-policy structures, instruments and aims of donor countries, which often have a tense relationship with the power-political implications and the necessary costs of effective democracy promotion - but rather in terms of the experiences and knowledge of the democratisation process of the countries and regions concerned.
+From that no model of democracy promotion arises but rather a 'modular system' whose elements must be chosen and combined always in accordance with the individual case and in dialogue with the actors on the ground.
+The question of power distribution and not only its institutional and ideological but also its socio-economic foundations is a more decisive and yet frequently neglected factor in this, which at the same time defines the starting points and the boundaries of external influence on democratisation processes.

-Democratization: The Societal Foundations of Power Redistribution
+Democratisation: The Societal Foundations of Power Redistribution